 Time to functional score 3-4 months with 3+ reporting trade lines 4-6 months with consistent history 6-12 months; age of file weighted heavily

-At 12 months, with Tier 2 accounts added and a revolving account in the mix, you're approaching the profile institutional lenders want for lines in the $150K-$500K range.
-Revenue and DSCR still matter enormously, but your credit profile is no longer the limiting factor.
+At 12 months with Tier 2 and revolving accounts, you approach institutional lender profiles.
+Revenue and DSCR still matter, but credit profile is no longer limiting.

 Quick Check